decile-team/distil/README.md

 <p>Cut down your labeling cost and time 5x-10x times!
 </h3>

-DISTIL is an active learning toolkit and supports all the state of art selection strategies.
-DISTIL's main focus is to decouple the training loop from the active learning module, thus providing maximum flexibility to the user to control the training procedure.
-It allows to incorporate active learning with minimal changes to the existing code.
-DISTIL provides support for incorporating active learning with your custom dataset as well as experimentation on well known datasets.

 # In this README
 - [What is DISTIL?](#what-is-distil)
 - [What does DISTIL offer that other's don't?](#what-does-distil-offer-that-others-dont)